Orange County truSculpt | Pros and Cons of truSculpt Technology

 truSculpt – Heat Based Body Contouring

 CoolSculpting ® is popular because it uses cyrolipolysis (fat freezing) to reduce fat deposits permanently. truSculpt is on the opposite end – it uses heat.
 Radiofrequency waves are sent through an applicator device directly below the skin.
 These waves then heat up the fat layers to a temperature that damages fat cells, but leaves other cells in the body unharmed.
+If you’d like to learn more about our procedures, give us a call today at 949-309-5085.
+Dr Siamak Agha is a world renown plastic surgeon.
+Take a look at our CoolSculpting Gallery.

 Like CoolSculpting ®, truSculpt can be used on multiple areas of the body, including the abdomen, thighs, and below chin.
 There is also no real downtime and results show up at a similar speed to CoolSculpting ®.